rohangosavi01/zendesk-ticket-viewer/README.md

 - If the API is not called correctly, a text is displayed to users.
 - Error Page 404 is added and link back to home so users can return to main menu.

-### About Me

-I am Rohan Gosavi, sophmore at Texas Tech and have experience in python programming language, flask web framework as I have experince in it.
-I struggled in the pagination process, but was able to complete everything else described the project.

 ### Refrences and Learning Outcomes